m3data/collective-futurecrafting/_posts/2025-03-06-a-living-story-of-adapting-communities-to-thrive.md

 The Mural is one piece of a larger journey of collective futurecrafting with the AdaptNSW community.
 Here are a few ways to get involved...

 **Join the Pol.is** <a href="https://pol.is/2iyhcxfjkr" target="_blank"><strong>conversation here</strong></a> and share your perspective on what becomes possible when we weave together the transformative power of community-led adaptation

-**Attend the AdaptNSW ACT event!** <a href="https://events.humanitix.com/adapting-communities-to-thrive" target="_blank"> Get your free tickets</a> and experience emerging insights through film, art and dialogue at our family-friendly evening on Friday, March 14th for Climate Action Week

 <a href="https://www.climatechange.environment.nsw.gov.au/home" target="_blank"> Explore the AdaptNSW website</a> and connect with broader adaptation initiatives and trusted, localised climate information